rsnakeactual/rsnake.com/presos/seoktoberfest2025.md

     <body></body>
 </html>```

 You'll be able to download the whole project and play with it.
 Just plas your .md file next to the HTML and JS file and you're off to the races.
-Here's the whole preso: [https://rsnake.com/presos/?page=seoktoberfest2025.md#slide=1](https://rsnake.com/presos/?page=seoktoberfest2025.md#slide=1) but here is the .txt file that drives it: [https://rsnake.com/presos/seoktoberfest2025.md](https://rsnake.com/presos/seoktoberfest2025.md).
+Here's the whole preso: [https://rsnake.com/presos/?page=seoktoberfest2025.md#slide=1](https://rsnake.com/presos/?page=seoktoberfest2025.md) but here is the .md file that drives it: [https://rsnake.com/presos/seoktoberfest2025.md](https://rsnake.com/presos/seoktoberfest2025.md).
 If you use Cloudflare pages, add a .nojekyll file, or frontmatter will get removed.

 ---